 The proportion of cases treated for problem cannabis use (excluding synthetic cannabinoids), as recorded in the TDI data, has fluctuated over the reporting period.
 It decreased from 21.2% in 2004 to a low of 16.3% in 2007, but then increased year-on-year to a peak of 28.9% in 2013.
-Since then, the trend has stabilised, with 21.4% of cases recorded in 2021 being treated for problem cannabis use (see Section T2.1 of the Treatment workbook for further information).
+Since then, the trend has stabilised, with 19.0% of cases recorded in 2022 being treated for problem cannabis use (see Section T2.1 of the Treatment workbook for further information).

-Cannabis was the third most common drug for which entrants sought treatment, after opioids (mainly heroin) and cocaine, which is similar to the 2020 findings.
-In 2011, cannabis replaced opioids as the most common problem drug reported among new entrants to treatment (also see Section T1.3 of the Treatment workbook).
+Cannabis was the third most common drug for which entrants sought treatment, after cocaine and opioids (mainly heroin), which is similar to the 2021 findings.
+In 2011, cannabis replaced opioids as the most common problem drug reported among new treatment entrants (also see Section T1.3 of the Treatment workbook).

-In 2021, 76.1% of cases reporting cannabis as their main problem drug were male, the mean age was 25 years (males: 25 years; females: 26 years), and all of these figures are similar to previous years.
-Two-thirds (66.3%) were new entrants, again similar to previous years.
+In 2022, 75.5% of cases reporting cannabis as their main problem drug identified as male, the mean age was 26 years (males: 26 years; females: 27 years), and all of these figures are similar to previous years.
+Two-thirds (67.0%) were new entrants, again similar to previous years.

-In 2021, the highest percentage of cases (50.1%) were self-referred (including referrals from family or friends, with no other agency/institution involved), which is similar to findings for previous years.
-This was followed by 32.2% of cases that were referred by other medical agencies or social services.
-One in 10 (9.6%) were referred by court/probation or police.
+In 2022, the highest percentage of cases (49.8%) were self-referred (including referrals from family or friends, with no other agency/institution involved), which is similar to findings for previous years.
+This was followed by 33.8% of cases that were referred by other medical agencies or social services.
+Less than 1 in 10 (8.3%) were referred by courts, probation or police.